 Kids’ crafts are a fun way to help with fine motor skills, following directions, creativity, and more.
 They can also be a great way for parents and kids to spend time together, build relationships, and have some fun.

-Crafting is a also great way for kids to use their imagination and express themselves.
+Crafting is also a great way for kids to use their imagination and express themselves.
 It can also help teach them about colors, shapes, and other basic concepts.
-For those reasons and more we recommend doing lots of crafts!
+For those reasons and more, we recommend doing lots of crafts!

 Try out some more Halloween crafts with these simple projects:

-Candy Corn Halloween Craft – Candy corn is a classic Halloween treat and we’ve combined it with Frankenstein to make this easy paper craft that kids will love creating!
+Candy Corn Halloween Craft – Candy corn is a classic Halloween treat, and we’ve combined it with Frankenstein to make this easy paper craft that kids will love creating!

 Kids’ Halloween Activities